Does Wood Filler Harden? (According To Experts!)

 Does Wood Filler Harden Without Hardener?

-No, the wood filler does not harden without adding a hardener.
 The hardening process happens due to a chemical reaction between the wood filler and the hardener which is also known as the catalyst.

 The hardener/catalyst mediates the chemical reaction to harden the wood filler quickly.